Tour Steven Seagal's $3.6m bulletproof mansion in the Arizona desert

 Clandestine cave home, Arkansas, USA

-It turns out that Arkansas is home to numerous zombie-proof properties!
-That's right, this craggy-looking cliff face is actually the façade of a clandestine cave home, built right into the rock face.
-It's definitely one for someone who wants to live off the beaten track...
+While it may look like a craggy cliff, this swathe of rock is actually the façade of a clandestine cave home built right into the rock face.
+This secretive residence is definitely one for someone who wants to live off the beaten track...

 Clandestine cave home, Arkansas, USA